edgedb/edgedb/docs/stdlib/numbers.rst

                   std::bit_and(l: int32, r: int32) -> int32
                   std::bit_and(l: int64, r: int64) -> int64

-    Bitwise AND operator for 2 intergers.
+    Returns the result of a bitwise AND operator for two integers:

     .. code-block:: edgeql-repl